DomVinyard/blog/_drafts/from-social-sciences-to-tech.md

 ---
 layout: post
 toc: false
-title: 'From Social Sciences to Software Dev? '
+title: From Social Sciences to Software Dev
 description: How did I do it?
 author:
 - name: Mahmut Sel
-  avatar: ''
+  avatar: "/uploads/mahmut.png"
 image: "/uploads/screenshot-2021-06-28-at-14-44-53.png"

 ---

-How does a social science student become a software engineer?

 When I was an intern at a bank during my undergraduate years, the task of my department was to contact other correspondent banks all over the world and enhance relationships.
 The job seemed complicated at first, but I managed to get a general idea in a short period of time.
 After six months, I was super confident and did not need to ask for help anymore from my mentor.
 I could even predict how many emails would be waiting for us on Mondays and I had templates of my answers already prepared.
 The job became repetitive and I stopped learning new skills.
 As a person who enjoys trying different things, I could not imagine myself being in the same repetitive cycle for multiple years.

 After the experience at the bank, I started to ask myself what kind of job do I want?
 More importantly, what could be my dream job?
 What occupation makes me happy and feel proud?
 While I was looking for answers to these questions, I moved to the United Kingdom and opened a new chapter in my life.

 Let me tell you about my academic background.
 I was ranked in the top 1st percentile in a very competitive nationwide university entrance exam.
 I decided to study Political-Science and International-Relations.
 I took core subjects in a four year programme, but also attended elective modules outside of my specialism.
 In time, I gained a good understanding of politics, economy, management, globalization, and development.
 They all together shaped my intellectual backbone.
 This means I am a social science graduate :) I know what you’re thinking, ‘wait, I was looking for a tech blog, how did I end up here?’.
 Don't worry, the story begins here.

 **The Pandemic Made Me Consider A Different Path**